 Mr. Steven Dean is a Fellow of the Australian Institute of Mining and Metallurgy, a Member of the Canadian Institute of Mining, Metallurgy and Petroleum, and a Fellow of the Institute of Chartered Accountants of Australia.
 He has extensive experience internationally in mining, including as President of Teck Cominco Limited (now Teck Resources Ltd.).
 Prior to joining Teck, Mr. Dean was a founding member of management of the Normandy Poseidon Group, (which became Normandy Mining) and co-founder of PacMin Mining Corporation which became a subsidiary of Teck Corporation in 1999.
 He was also a co-founder and former Chairman of Amerigo Resources Ltd. More recently, Mr. Dean was Chairman, CEO and founder of Atlantic Gold.
 Mr. Dean is a recipient of the Viola R. MacMillan Award from the Prospectors and Developers Association of Canada (PDAC) for individuals demonstrating leadership in management and financing for the exploration and development of mineral resources.

-Board/Committee Membership ard/Committee Membership Attendance FY2020 Board 5 of 5 100% (no committee memberships) Other Public Directorships Committee Appointments Velocity Minerals Ltd. (TSXV: VLC) - Director Compensation Committee, Corporate Governance and Nominating Committee Oceanic Iron Ore Corp.
-(TSXV : FEO) - Executive Chairman None St Barbara Limited (ASX: SBM) - Director Growth and Business Develop ment Committee
+Board/Committee Membership Attendance FY2021 Board (no committee memberships) 6 of 6 100% Other Public Directorships Other Committee Appointme nts ) ) Oceanic Iron Ore Corp.
+(TSXV: FEO) - Executive None